ewrogers/SleepHunter4/README.md

 4. Configure your DA installation path in `Settings->Game Client` (if different)
 5. Profit!

+## Zolian Support 🔴

+As of version 4.8.0 and newer, SleepHunter now supports the [Zolian 9.1.1+ client](https://www.thebucknetwork.com/Zolian) out of the box.

+You will need to configure the `Settings->Game Client` path to point to your Zolian installation.
+For example `C:\Zolian\Zolian 9.1.1.exe`.

+Restart SleepHunter once and you should see the proper skill/spell icons displayed.

+**NOTE:** While the client is supported, you will need custom metadata files for skills, spells, and staves.

 ## Documentation 📚

 The documentation for SleepHunter is located in the [docs](./docs) folder.